zmrl010/material-grid/README.md

 # material-grid

 A dynamic data table component, rendered with MUI's `Table` components.
-It uses `react-table` to allow for powerful features like sorting and filtering.
+It uses `react-table` to power features like sorting and filtering.

 ## Install